code4romania/covid-19-date-la-zi/frontend/README.md

 ## Dependencies

 We use `yarn` so you should [install that first](https://classic.yarnpkg.com/en/docs/install#mac-stable) if you don't already have it.

 ## Install project dependencies

-While in this directory, you can run this:
+While in **frontend** directory, you can run this:

 ```
 yarn